 I remember some of the cantatas my mother played on the turntable in our house more vividly than others.
 One of those is cantata 132 Bereitet die Wege, bereitet die Bahn!, written for the fourth Sunday of Advent in Weimar in 1715.

-To understand this, it helps to know how the Christmas season was celebrated in our household in The Netherlands in the 70s and 80s.
+To understand this, it helps to know how the Christmas season was celebrated in our house in The Netherlands in the early 80s.
 Christmas didn’t feature in store windows or on television until after St. Nicholas (December 5).
 We would not have a Christmas tree in our house until December 16.
 And while at school we would sing Christmas carols in the last week before the break and have a “Christmas breakfast” on the last Friday, at home we would not have any real Christmas music, including Bach’s Christmas Oratorio until Christmas Day (more about this next week).
 Until then it was Advent cantatas only as far as Bach’s music was concerned.
-And since my mother was also a fan of Sebastian Hennig, the soprano soloist in the Leonhardt recording of cantata 132, she probably played this cantata pretty frequently in the last week before Christmas.
+And since my mother was also a fan of Sebastian Hennig, the soprano soloist in the 1983 Leonhardt recording of cantata 132, she probably played this cantata pretty frequently in the last week before Christmas.